IBM/AI-on-Power-Level3/docs/Lab1/lab1-hands-on-guide.md

 ## Lab guide

+!!! note "Image zoom functionality"

+    Feel free to click on the images in the lab guide below to a view larger image

 ### Create project
 1. Go to OpenShift Administrator profile, click on **Home** -> **Projects** and click **Create Project**
    ![image](https://github.com/user-attachments/assets/27a3b2e6-414b-4ec9-b0b1-be90e0b3858f)